Radio Frequency/Induction Heat-Pressing

-Through its Davidson Plyforms and IRT divisions, the OFG utilizes both Radio Frequency and Induction Heat Pressing to form furniture components.
+Through its Davidson Plyforms and IRT divisions, the Work Furniture group utilizes both radio frequency (RF) and induction heat pressing to form furniture components.

 Induction Heat Pressing

 The induction process provides better control than the RF process when larger and more complex forms are produced.
 Larger one-piece upholstery-grade shells and exposed-grade plywood are pressed using the induction heat (IH) process.
 The IH process has two significant advantages over RF curing: even curing and deeper penetration of the glue.
 The adhesive is heated from the outside.
 Penetration of the glue is crucial because the process displaces moisture in the wood cells, inhibiting warping.
 The induction heating process is common in Europe.
 Our Davidson Plyforms branch is the first to commercially use this technology here in the United States.